You Can't Optimize What You Can't See

 The impact was direct and measurable across five dimensions:

-Early adopters of advanced AI analytics for campaign optimization report approximately 20% improvement in marketing ROI. πby3 's architecture makes that number accessible to commercial teams without requiring a data science overhaul.
+Early adopters of advanced AI analytics for campaign optimization report approximately 20% improvement in marketing ROI. πby3's architecture makes that number accessible to commercial teams across pharma, medtech, diagnostics, or biotech without requiring a data science overhaul.

 The Principle at the Centre

-πby3 's work here was not about adding more analytics on top of an existing mess.
+πby3's work here was not about layering more analytics on top of an existing mess.
 It was about resolving the foundational architecture first so that every insight built on it would hold.

 πby3 is an IT consulting firm specializing in AI-powered and data-driven solutions for enterprise operations.
-To explore how centralized analytics can sharpen your commercial strategy, connect with our team.
+To explore how centralized analytics can sharpen your commercial strategy across life sciences, connect with our team.